christophlehmann/route-cache/Readme.md

 # TYPO3 Route cache

-Implements a cache of slug field values for re-use in PersistedAliasMapper to have less database lookups.
+This is a cache implementation for record slugs.

+Cache entries are created after language overlaying, basically what's done with every record when it's fetched from database.
+Cache lookups are done in the PersistedAliasMapper during link generation.
+Successful cache lookups (hits) reduce the amount of database queries - record are not fetched and overlayed again in the PersistedAliasMapper.

-## Background
+## ToDos

-LinkViewHelpers turn Extbase entities into uids which are then fetched and overlayed again in the PersistedAliasMapper.
+* [ ] Slug updates in FE require a cache invalidation